Skip to Content

 New York

-Each city has unique rules and regulations when it comes to transporting e-scooters on public transport.
+Each city has unique rules and regulations regarding the transport of e-scooters on public transport.
 It’s imperative to educate yourself on these guidelines before considering whether it’s feasible to bring your scooter onto a bus.
 Doing so will help ensure a seamless journey without risking any legal repercussions.

 See Related: Bringing an Electric Scooter on Public Transit: What You Need to Know.